CanonicalLtd/maas-docs/en/intel-rsd.md

 Functionality for composable systems (like the Intel RSD) in the web UI consists of the following actions and information displays:

-- List pods - lists all pods and provide a summary of usage statistics for each
+- List Pods - lists all Pods and provide a summary of usage statistics for each
-- Add a pod - add a pod
+- Add a Pod - add a Pod
-- Pod details - provide detailed information about a pod such as available resources
+- Pod details - provide detailed information about a Pod such as available resources

 Such functionality has only begun to appear in the web UI.
 It is under active development.

-Composable hardware systems are managed on the 'Pods' page.
+Composable hardware systems are managed on the 'Pods' page, which is initially empty.

+### Add a Pod

+Add a Pod by using the 'Add pod' button:

+![pods page][img__2.2_add-pod]

+Fill in the fields in the resulting form and click 'Save pod':

+![pods page][img__2.2_save-pod]

+The resources contained in the new Pod will be shown:

+![pods page][img__2.2_new-pod]

 <!-- LINKS -->